Have you ever felt like taking a random, unplanned decision or an impulsive choice because you ‘felt like’ doing it?

 A few psychological conditions implicated in impulsivity are mood disorders, borderline personality disorders, pathological gambling, and self-harming behavior.

-How are impulsivity and alcohol abuse associated?
+The association between impulsivity and alcohol abuse

 There are several human studies that prove the link between impulsivity and alcohol abuse.